ardalis/DevIQ-gatsby/src/docs/antipatterns/assumption-driven-programming.md

 ---
 title: "Assumption Driven Programming"
-date: "2014-11-27"
+date: "2024-08-20"
-description: Assumption Driven Programming refers to the developer practice of assuming all users are like them.
+description: Explore the pitfalls of Assumption Driven Programming, where developers mistakenly assume that all users share their knowledge and experience.
+Learn why it's crucial to consider diverse user perspectives for more effective software solutions.
 featuredImage: "./images/assumption-driven-programming-400x400.jpg"
 ---